 - Applicant must be a Michigan resident with a valid Michigan driver’s license.

-- If under the age of 18 by October 1, 2016, a parental consent form must be signed by a parent or guardian prior to distribution of the award.
+- If under the age of 18 by October 1, 2018, a parental consent form must be signed by a parent or guardian if you are selected as a finalist.

-Winners will be announced during the week of October 16, 2016 to coincide with National Teen Driver Safety Week.
+Winners will be announced in mid October, 2018 to coincide with National Teen Driver Safety Week.